lorenzotomasdiez/ccpm-gitlab/ccpm/commands/pm/issue-sync.md

 ## Instructions

-You are synchronizing local development progress to GitHub as issue comments for: **Issue #$ARGUMENTS**
+You are synchronizing local development progress to GitLab as issue comments for: **Issue #$ARGUMENTS**

 ### 1. Gather Local Updates
 Collect all local updates for the issue: